erasmolpa/profile/README.md

 - **Location:** On-site, Hands-On

 - **Responsibilities:**
     - Leading the Operation Team (4 members).
 I am a facilitator/mediator between development and infrastructure departments to get closer and closer to the DevOps work model.
-I propose and implement DevOps tools to improve and resolve company deficiencies in Automating process, providing tooling like Jenkins for CI/CD process, and migrating services to Azure Cloud.
+I propose and implement DevOps tools to improve and resolve company deficiencies in Automating process, providing tooling like Jenkins for CI/CD process and migrating services to Azure Cloud.
     - Internally training and Mentoring IT and Product development teams about Docker, Jenkins, Azure, and scripting using Powershell and DevOps principles.

 - **Achievements:**
     - Audit and analyze weak points and process improvements in the company in order to improve them under the DevOps principles.
-    - Provide Product Teams a better development experience, configuring and automating their environments using Docker, Vagrant, and Powershell.
+    - Provide Product Teams with a better development experience, configuring and automating their environments using Docker, Vagrant, and Powershell.
     - Containerization of many products based on ASP Net core.
     - Provide a tool based on Powershell to deploy all products into different markets and infrastructure, developing this tooling under TDD with Powershell Pester.
     - Provide tooling and automation to deploy and build products, providing and maintaining tools like Jenkins, Sonarqube, Nexus, and integration with on-premise and cloud infrastructure.